Creamware

 18th Century Wedgwood Creamware Bowl with English Strapwork Design Circa 1780

-Marks: The impressed Wedgwood mark of the 18th century period
+The underside bears the impressed Wedgwood mark of the period.

 Condition: Excellent